Line 6 Finch West: Maintenance and storage facility

 Metrolinx has constructed a maintenance and storage facility (MSF) on a lot on the north side of Finch Avenue West between York Gate Boulevard and Norfinch Drive next to Monsignor Fraser College's Norfinch Campus.
 The MSF will have facilities to service the Alstom Citadis Spirit light rail vehicles used on the line, as well as the line trackage.

 The 100,000 m2 site will include a maintenance building with an area of 10000 m2, open-air storage for up to 26 LRVs, a car wash facility, materials storage, an administration building and a traction power substation.
 The facility will have 4.4 km of track, including both exterior storage and interior tracks.
 There is also 600 m of track to connect the MSF to Finch Avenue via York Gate Boulevard.
-Once the line is completed, LRVs leaving the facility will be able to enter service either in an eastbound or westbound direction.
+Once the line is opened for revenue service, LRVs leaving the facility will be able to enter service either in an eastbound or westbound direction.

 Construction of the facility started in 2019, and the MSF was ready to receive its first LRV by the end of July 2021.
 With completion of the MSF, Mosaic Transit Group will start to test LRVs and the communication system.
-In late 2021, a section of the line from the MSF to Sentinnel Road will be energized for up to 18 months of testing.
+In late 2021, a section of the line from the MSF to Sentinel Road was energized for up to 18 months of testing.

-In 2020, Metrolinx was criticized for proposing to sell off land in the Jane and Finch neighbourhood located in front of the MSF, contrary to initial promises to local community groups.
+In July 2020, Metrolinx was criticized for proposing to sell off land in the Jane and Finch neighbourhood located in front of the MSF, contrary to initial promises to local community groups.
 A 32 m strip of land along Finch Avenue is currently being used as a construction staging area by Mosaic Transit Group.
-In March 2021, Metrolinx cancelled their proposal and agreed to provide the land at zero cost to allow for the construction of a community hub by the City of Toronto and the local community, following completion of the line.
+In March 2021, Metrolinx cancelled their proposal and agreed to provide the land at zero cost to allow for the construction of a community hub by the City of Toronto and the local community, following completion of the line's construction.